 Nitrous oxide (N_2O) is a relatively stable greenhouse gas in the troposphere with a lifetime of 121 years (IPCC, 2013).
-Between 1750 and 2015, N2O accounted for about 6% of the total increase in radiative forcing due to long-lived greenhouse gases (WMO, 2016b).
+Between 1750 and 2016, N2O accounted for about 6% of increase in the total radiative forcing due to long-lived greenhouse gases (WMO, 2017b).
 N2O is the third most important anthropogenic greenhouse gas in the atmosphere.
-It also plays an important role in stratospheric ozone depletion (Ravishankara et al., 2009). fraction of N2O in the atmosphere has increased steadily from its pre-industrial level of 270 ppb to its current value, which is 21% higher. industrialization, the atmospheric N2O burden reflected the balance between emissions from natural systems (soils and oceans) and chemical losses in the stratosphere.
+It also plays an important role in stratospheric ozone depletion (Ravishankara et al., 2009).
+The mole fraction of N2O in the atmosphere has increased steadily from its pre-industrial level of 270 ppb to its current value, which is 22% higher.
+Prior to industrialization, the atmospheric N2O burden reflected the balance between emissions from natural systems (soils and oceans) and chemical losses in the stratosphere.
 In the industrial era, additional emissions result from the use of synthetic nitrogen fertilizers (direct emissions from agricultural fields and indirect emissions from waterways affected by agricultural runoff), fossil fuel combustion, biomass burning and other minor processes.

-Fig. 5.1 Globally averaged monthly mean mole fraction of N_2O from 1980 to 2015 and the deseasonalized long-term trend shown as a red line (top), and annual growth rate (bottom).
+Fig. 5.1 Globally averaged monthly mean mole fraction of N_2O from 1980 to 2016 and the deseasonalized long-term trend shown as a red line (top), and growth rate (bottom).

-Currently, anthropogenic sources are responsible for \sim 40% of total emissions (WMO, 2016b).
-Most of the anthropogenic N2O enters the atmosphere from the transformation of fertilizer nitrogen into N2O and its subsequent emission from agricultural soils.
+Currently, anthropogenic sources are responsible for ~40% of total emissions (WMO, 2017b).
+Most of the anthropogenic N_2O enters the atmosphere from the transformation of fertilizer nitrogen into N_2O and its subsequent emission from agricultural soils.
 However, more research is needed to understand the role of N_2O in the global nitrogen cycle.